cwtools/cwtools.github.io/contribute.md

 * [Improving the extension onboarding experience](https://github.com/cwtools/cwtools-vscode/issues/36)

 ## Uploading your changes
-If you're familiar with git, simply make a Pull Request agains the appropriate repo.
+If you're familiar with git, simply make a Pull Request against the appropriate repo.

 Otherwise, find the file you want to edit on GitHub and press the pen icon.
 Make your changes and press "Create a new branch for this commit and start a pull request".
 You can then make further changes as a "pull request".
 When done, mention it in the pull request and your changes will be included.